sotetsuk/pgx/docs/tic_tac_toe.md

 | `[:, :, 1]` | represents `(3, 3)` squares filled by the opponent player of current player |

 ## Action
+Each action represents the square index to be filled.

 ## Rewards
 Non-zero rewards are given only at the terminal states.